Quicr/quicr-protocol-spec/introduction.md

   trust between clients and relays for delivering media.
 Origin servers MAY implement other QuicR functions, such as Relay function, as necessary.

-# QuicR Protocol
+# Overview

 At a high level, entities within QuicR architecture publish named media objects and consume media by subscribing to the named objects.
 Some entities perform "Relay" function providing the store and forward behavior to serve the subscription requests, that optimize media delivery latencies for local delivery and improved quality via local repairs, wherever applicable.
-The names used in the QuicR protocol are scoped and authorized to a domain by the Origin serving the domain.
+The names ((#names)) used in the QuicR protocol are scoped and authorized to a domain by the Origin serving that domain.

-## Origin Server
-The Origin serves as the authorization authority for the named resources, in the manner similar to an HTTP origin.
-QuicR names to be used under a given domain and the application are authorized by the Origin server.
-It is also responsbilbe for establishing necessary trust relationship between the clients, the relay and itself

-## Relays
-The Relays play an important role  within the QuicR architecture.
-They receive subscriptions and intent to publish and forwards them towards the origin.
-This may involve sending messages directly to the Origin Relay or possibly traverse another Relay on the path.
-Replies to theses message follow the reverse direction of the request and when the Origin gives the OK to a subscription or intent to publish, the Relay allows the subscription or future publishes to the Names in the request.

-Subscriptions received are aggregated.
-When a relay receives a publish request with data, it will forward it both towards the Origin and to any clients or relays that have a matching subscriptions.
-This "short circuit" of distribution by a relay before the data has even reached the Origin servers provides significant latency reduction for clients closer to the relay.

-The Relay keeps an outgoing queue of objects to be sent to the each subscriber and objects are sent in priority order.
-Relays MAY cache some of the information for short period of time and the time cached may depend on the origin.
+## Typical Publish/Subscribe Message Exchange

+A QuicR "Control Channel", based on QUIC streams, is used to setup properties for media delivery over a "Media Channel" which in turn can be over QUIC streams or QUIC datagrams.
+The Control channel is typically used to setup QuicR names to be used, control media properties during setup and mid-session, start/stop media delivery and so on.
+The media data itself is sent over the "Media Channel" and carry enough metadata related to relative priority and time-to-live, to enable Relays and end-points to make a forward/drop decisions under congestion, for example.
+Further details on the messages can be found in (#protocol).

-Below example callflow is high-level exchage capturing publish/subscribe flow between Alice, the publisher and Bob, Carl, the subscribers and the  interactions that occur between Relays on-path and the origin server.
+Below is an high-level exchange capturing publish/subscribe flow between Alice, the publisher and Bob, Carl, the subscribers and the  interactions that occur between Relays on-path and the origin server.
 The details on how the trust setup happens between these entities are skipped, however.

 In the exchange depicted following sequence happen

 * Alice sets up a control channel (QUIC Stream) to the relay indicating its intent to publish media with name (video1/1) as the representation id.
 It does so by sending `publish_intent`. video1/1 might represent video stream camera-1, quality-id 1 (HD), for example.
-QuicR manifests are used to setup and consume the names being published.
+QuicR manifests ((#manifest)) are used to setup and consume the names being published.

-* On receiving the `publish_intent` from Alice, the Relay setups another control channel to the authorized Origin server and forwards Alice's `publish_intent` message.
+* On receiving the `publish_intent` from Alice, the Relay sets up another control channel to the authorized Origin server and forwards Alice's `publish_intent` message.

 * Once `publish_intent_ok` is received from the Origin, Relay